 Soffit and Fascia Repair and Replacement

 When it comes to the exterior of your home, reliable soffit and fascias are crucial to the performance of your roof.
-They are the part of a roof structure that is closest to the gutters, making them the first to become damaged by water should the gutters be clogged.
-If you start to notice peeling or discoloration on your soffit or fascia boards, it could be a sign that they’re due for repair or replacement.
+They are the parts of a roof structure that are closest to the gutters, so they are the first to become damaged by water should the gutters be clogged.
+If you notice peeling or discoloration on your soffit or fascia boards, it could be a sign that they’re due for repair or replacement.
 Contact our exterior services experts for a free home inspection that will alert you if there's damage.

 What is fascia?

 Fascia is a long, straight board that runs along the lower edge of the roof.
 These boards are fixed to the lower trusses of a roof.
-The fascia board supports the lower edge of a roof’s shingles, as well as carries all of the guttering around a home.
+The fascia board supports the lower edge of a roof’s shingles and carries all of the guttering around a home.
 In the photo above, the blue board that follows along the outline of the roof is the fascia, and the white on the underside is the soffit.